top of page

 Meet our Office Manager, Steve

 Steve formerly was a mechanical engineer and also managed Breezeway's Extended Stay Hotel, and now he is here orchestrating, organizing, and managing this office for our staff and Counselors to ensure HIPAA and all office details are correctly handled.
-To make an appointment or to speak about any billing issue then our clients are to contact: Steve@healhopecounseling.com, or call the Office: 423-790-4906 for his assistance.
+To inquire about any management or billing issue pleas contact: Steve@healhopecounseling.com, or call the Office at 423-790-4906 for assistance.

 Meet our remarkable Counselors!